Skip to main content (Press Enter).

 between these dates

 Post a Message

 RPI/CPI User Group

-To foster cooperation and the exchange of information between ONS statisticians concerned with the RPI and CPI, the Consumer Prices Advisory Committee (CPAC) and those using the data.
+To foster co-operation and the exchange of information between the ONS, its advisory bodies and other users.
 Please see 'Aims of the RPI/CPI User Group' in the library for further details.

 Twenty Years of Inflation Targeting by the Bank of England